AHappyLittleBlock/Codex/iPadRoadTripApp/README.md

 # Road Trip Simulator Skeleton

 This folder contains a minimal SpriteKit-based example of an endless road trip simulator for iPad.
-The project now features simple fuel, hunger, and rest mechanics along with obstacles.
-It cycles from day to night and includes a basic score based on distance travelled.
-The scene now starts with a "Tap to Start" prompt and shows a "Game Over" message when you run out of health, fuel, hunger, or rest.
-Biomes change colour as you drive further.
+The project now features fuel, hunger, rest and health bars, random obstacles, fuel pumps and rest stops.
+Animals appear at night and collisions reduce health.
+Biomes cycle colours as distance increases.
+A start screen appears on launch and the game ends with a summary of distance travelled.

 **Note:** This is still only a starting point.
 A full game would require additional code for proper physics, better UI, saving, and more content.